Bachelor of Nursing CRICOS 103159J Course Code BNURS20

 For details on the profile of students undertaking this course, download the Bachelor of Nursing student profile (PDF - 201kb).

-For details of fees per unit, download the download the Bachelor of Nursing - Commonwealth supported place (CSP) 2025 tuition fees (PDF- 159kb).
+For details of fees per unit for Commonwealth Supported Place (CSP) students, download the Bachelor of Nursing 2026 tuition fees (PDF- 159kb).

 How to apply